MedokoInc/medoko-gitrich/01-PastorAndMrsJimColerick-RappinForJesus.md

+# Rappin' for Jesus
+## Lyrics by Pastor Jim Colerick and Mary Sue Colerick

 Well I wrote this song for the Christian youth
 I wanna teach kids the Christian truth
 If you wanna reach those kids on the street